agelostsal/argo-api-authn/docs/v1/api_service_types.md

  ### Response

- If the request is successful, the response contains the newly created service.
+ If the request is successful, the response contains the newly created service type.

  Success Response